 - How do I find a therapist or a psychiatrist?
 Ask your regular doctor for a recommendation.
 You can also get in touch with organizations such as NAMI, the National Alliance for the Mentally Ill, which can suggest experts in your area.
 Keep in mind that anyone can call himself or herself a "therapist."
 Your therapist should be a licensed psychiatrist, psychologist, social worker, psychiatric nurse, or counselor.

 - What should I look for?
 Therapists and psychiatrists use many different approaches.
 Some focus on practical, here-and-now issues.
 Others go deeper, probing events from your past that might have played a role in your depression.
-Many use a mix of styles.
-Shop around.
-When you first talk to a potential therapist or psychiatrist, ask about his or her approach.
-See if it's a good fit.
-If it’s not, find someone else.
+There are specific forms of psychotherapy that have been shown to be helpful for depression – such as cognitive behavior therapy or interpersonal psychotherapy.
+Many therapists use a mix of styles.
+When you first talk to a potential therapist or psychiatrist, ask about his or her approach to see whether it seems appropriate for you and your condition.
+If it’s not a good fit, find someone else.
 If you don't click with a person, therapy is less likely to help.
 You may also want to look for someone who specializes in your particular problem.
-For instance, if you have a substance abuse problem, find a knowledgeable doctor and/or nonmedical therapist who specializes in treating people struggling with addiction.
+For instance, if you have a problem with drugs or alcohol, find a doctor or nonmedical therapist who specializes in treating people struggling with addiction.

 - What if treatment doesn't help?
 Once you've settled on a therapist and doctor, you need to give therapy and medication a chance to work.
 Getting better takes time, often several months.
 Treatment for depression can be hard at first.
 Opening up to someone about very personal things in your life isn't easy.
 But most people do get better with treatment.